Vilayet Evi (Tram İzmir)

 Vilayet Evi is a light-rail station on the Karşıyaka Tram line of the Tram İzmir network.
 The station consists of two side platforms serving two tracks.
 Vilayet Evi is located on Şehit Cengiz Topel Avenue in Atakent, Karşıyaka.
 The station was opened on 11 April 2017, along with the entire tram line.

+There is no transfer from the station.